UKHomeOffice/docker-pttg-rds-tools/README.md

 ### Drone variables:
 * DOCKER_PASSWORD - the password for the quay robot used to deploy to quay.

+### Runtime Environment variables:
+* AWS_ACCESS_KEY_ID - the access key giving permission to the AWS resource
+* AWS_SECRET_ACCESS_KEY - the secret access key giving permission to the AWS resource

 ## start-rds.sh
 Checks if the RDS instance is available, and if not then attempts to start it and waits for the instance to become available.